-- (a) The accreted value presented above represents the principal amount of the notes less the original issue discount at the time of sale plus the accretion to the balance sheet date. - (b) In general, the obligors have the right to redeem all of the notes set forth in the above table in whole or part at their option, beginning at various times prior to their stated maturity dates, subject to certain conditions, upon the payment of the outstanding principal amount (plus a specified redemption premium) and all accrued and unpaid interest.
+- (b) In general, the obligors have the right to redeem all of the notes set forth in the above table (except with respect to the Charter Holdings notes with terms of eight years) in whole or part at their option, beginning at various times prior to their stated maturity dates, subject to certain conditions, upon the payment of the outstanding principal amount (plus a specified redemption premium) and all accrued and unpaid interest.
 For additional information, see Note 9 to our consolidated financial statements included elsewhere in this prospectus. - (c) On March 14, 2005, CC V Holdings, LLC redeemed all of its outstanding notes, at 103.958% of principal amount, plus accrued and unpaid interest to the date of redemption.
-We are not required to redeem any of the other notes listed above prior to their stated maturity dates.
+We are not required to redeem any of the other notes listed above prior to their stated maturity dates. - (d) In January 2006, our subsidiaries, CCH II and CCH II Capital Corp., issued \$450 million principal amount of 10.250% senior notes due 2010, the proceeds of which were used to pay down credit facilities.

-As of September 30, 2005 and December 31, 2004, long-term debt totaled approximately \$8.8 billion and \$8.3 billion, respectively.
-This debt was comprised of approximately \$5.5 billion and \$5.5 billion of credit facility debt and \$3.3 billion and \$2.8 billion accreted value of high-yield notes at September 30, 2005 and December 31, 2004, respectively.
+As of September 30, 2005 and December 31, 2004, long-term debt totaled approximately \$18.3 billion and \$18.5 billion, respectively.
+This debt was comprised of approximately \$5.5 billion and \$5.5 billion of credit facility debt and \$12.7 billion and \$13.0 billion accreted value of high-yield notes at September 30, 2005 and December 31, 2004, respectively.

-As of September 30, 2005 and December 31, 2004, the weighted average interest rate on the credit facility debt was approximately 7.5% and 6.8%, respectively and the weighted average interest rate on the high-yield notes was approximately 8.3% and 8.2%, resulting in a blended weighted average interest rate of 7.8% and 7.3%, respectively.
-The interest rate on approximately 55% and 59% of the total principal amount of our debt was effectively fixed, including the effects of our interest rate hedge agreements as of September 30, 2005 and December 31, 2004, respectively.
-The fair value of our high-yield notes was \$3.3 billion and \$2.9 billion at September 30, 2005 and December 31, 2004, respectively.
-The fair value of our credit facility debt was approximately \$5.5 billion and \$5.5 billion at September 30, 2005 and December 31, 2004, respectively.
+As of September 30, 2005 and December 31, 2004, the weighted average interest rate on the credit facility debt was approximately 7.5% and 6.8%, respectively and the weighted average interest rate on the high-yield notes was approximately 10.2% and 9.9%, resulting in a blended weighted average interest rate of 9.4% and 9.0%, respectively.
+The interest rate on approximately 78% and 82% of the total principal amount of our debt was effectively fixed, including the effects of our interest rate hedge agreements as of September 30, 2005 and December 31, 2004, respectively.
+The fair value of our high-yield notes was \$11.6 billion and \$12.2 billion at September 30, 2005 and December 31, 2004, respectively.
+The fair value of our credit facility debt was approximately \$5.5 billion at September 30, 2005 and December 31, 2004, respectively.
 The fair value of high-yield notes is based on quoted market prices, and the fair value of the credit facilities is based on dealer quotations.